 PE Teacher: Mrs J Hayden, BA (Hons) Wales

 PE Teacher: Miss C Phillips, BSc (Hons) Brunel

 PE Teacher: Mrs C Gilding-Brant, BA Brighton

 Athletic Performance Lead Coach: Mr N Standing, BSc St Mary’s Twickenham

 Outdoor Education: Mr P Hills

-GCSE Physical Education aims to promote physical activity and healthy lifestyles through learning and understanding of the human body in relation to sporting activities.
-It is essential that all pupils considering this course consult a member of the PE Department, as there is huge emphasis on practical ability.
-An aptitude for Science is also essential.
+It is essential that if you are considering this course you consult a member of the PE Department, as there is an emphasis on practical ability.
+An aptitude for science is also essential.

 It is essential that all pupils considering this course consult a member of the PE Department, as there is an emphasis on practical ability.
 An aptitude for science is also essential.

 • Are you interested in how the human body works?

 • Would you like to find out more about the psychology and nutrition work used by elite